AN EXPLAINER OF NC NAACP v. MOORE

 What is the NC NAACP v Moore Lawsuit

-In 2018, the North Carolina NAACP challenged the two voting restriction amendments arguing that a racially gerrymandered legislature does not have the power to amend the state constitution.
-This lawsuit is known as NC NAACP v Moore.
+In 2018, the North Carolina NAACP challenged two constitutional amendments, arguing that a racially gerrymandered legislature does not have the power to amend the state constitution.
+This lawsuit is known as NC NAACP v.
+Moore.

 The Ruling